SimonBrodtmann/lignumis/README.md

 Sorted by priority

-- Fix pipe graphics on desiccation furnace, provisionary rocket silo and quality assembler
+- Fix pipe graphics on desiccation furnace and quality assembler
 - Ban huge rocks with coal from Nauvis
 - Create proper experience for the transition to Nauvis with a custom UI with launch button (and don't allow taking your inventory)
 - Add more description strings